skip to content

 WSU Writing Style Guide

-In order to establish a cohesive image of Weber State University and to provide readers with consistent, clear publications, Marketing & Communications has produced the WSU Writing Style Guide, a guidebook of editorial style.
-This includes rules regarding the mechanics of written communication, such as capitalization, spelling and punctuation.
+To establish a cohesive image of Weber State University and to provide readers with consistent, clear publications, Marketing & Communications has produced the WSU Writing Style Guide, a guidebook of editorial style.
+This includes rules regarding the mechanics of written communication, such as capitalization, spelling, and punctuation.

 We invite you to use the WSU Writing Style Guide for all materials except those that are governed by specialized guidelines such as research reports and legal documents.
 If you have questions or would like to offer suggestions, please contact Marketing & Communications at 801-626-7359.